tarasglek/wireguard-relay/README.md

-This is a simple script designed to let 2 NATed wireguard peers to talk to each other.
+This is a simple script designed to let 2 NATed wireguard peers to talk to each other through an internet-facing relay.
+In this case the relay will just be a dumb udp proxy, without any encryption keys.

 This uses socat, so:
 `apt-get install socat`